 Saemann Student Center

-- NW Tower entrance (post on the Wartburg bulletin board only)
+- NW Tower entrance (Wartburg bulletin board only)

 - Outside of the Security Office